CharlieBi94/Letters-v2/Patch Notes.md

 Patch Notes
+May 22 2025
+- Updated some variables in the difficulty settings into curves for easier scaling

 May 19 2025
 - Moved the god mode effect behind the timer and score text
 - Fixed offset of floating text so it appears more close to the center of the row